Strong Enough (Blackhawk album)

 Strong Enough is the second studio album by American country music band Blackhawk, released in 1995.
 It features the singles "I'm Not Strong Enough to Say No", "Like There Ain't No Yesterday", "Almost a Memory Now", "Big Guitar", and "King of the World", which respectively reached numbers 2, 3, 11, 17, and 49 on the Hot Country Songs charts.
 The album itself earned RIAA gold certification for sales of 500,000 copies.

 The track "Cast Iron Heart" was previously recorded by Pearl River on their 1993 album Find Out What's Happening, and would later be recorded by Linda Davis on her 1996 album Some Things Are Meant to Be.
 In addition, "Bad Love Gone Good" was previously recorded by John Anderson on 1993's Solid Ground.

+Critical reception

+Of this album, Stephen Thomas Erlewine wrote in AllMusic that it "finds the group consolidating their strengths as songwriters and performers.
+Throughout the album, the group turns in first-rate songs and tight performances, distinguished by their strong harmonies."
+An uncredited Billboard review praised the energy of Paul's vocal delivery, as well as the variety of songwriters.